FormidableLabs/rapscallion/README.md

 });
 ```

-Note that the template comprises a stream of HTML text (`componentRenderer`) and a function that evaluates to the store's state - something you'll often want to do with SSR.
+Note that the template comprises a stream of HTML text (`componentRenderer`), the HTML from a second component (`MyOtherComponent`), and a function that evaluates to the store's state - something you'll often want to do with SSR.

 Additionally, we attach the checksum to the rendered component's DOM element on the client side.